Use these tips to plan your visit with young fair fans. (All information subject to change.)

 Water fountains are located throughout the fairgrounds.
 Water bottle refill stations are located at:

-Complimentary water is also available at some independent concessionaires (details coming).
+Complimentary water is also available at some independent concessionaires, including Culligan and KARE TV.

 Baby changing stations, family and accessible restrooms are located throughout the fairgrounds.
 Fairgrounds map